OctopusDeploy/docs/docs/infrastructure/workers/index.md

 ## Built-in Worker {#built-in-worker}

 The Octopus server has an built-in worker that can deploy packages, execute scripts, and perform tasks that don't need to be performed on a deployment target.
-The built-in worker is configured by default, however, the built-in worker can be disabled by navigating to **Configuration** and selecting **Disable** fo the **Run steps on the Octopus Server** option.
+The built-in worker is configured by default, however, the built-in worker can be disabled by navigating to **Configuration** and selecting **Disable** for the **Run steps on the Octopus Server** option.

 The **built-in worker** is executed on the same machine as the Octopus server.
 When the built-in worker is needed to execute a step, the Octopus Server spawns a new process and runs the step using Calamari.
 The spawned process is either under the server's security context (default) or under a [context configured for the built-in worker](/docs/infrastructure/workers/built-in-worker.md#Running-tasks-on-the-Octopus-Server-as-a-different-user).